Nell Gwyn: Relationship with King Charles II

-There are two stories about how the eldest of her two children by Charles was given the Earldom of Burford, both of which are unverifiable.
+There are two stories about how the eldest of her two children was given the Earldom of Burford, both of which are unverifiable.
 The first, and most popular, is that when Charles was six years old, on the arrival of the King, Gwyn said, "Come here, you little bastard, and say hello to your father."
 When the King protested against her calling Charles that, she replied, "Your Majesty has given me no other name by which to call him."
 In response, Charles created him Earl of Burford.
 Another is that Gwyn grabbed young Charles and hung him out of a window of Lauderdale House in Highgate, where she briefly resided, and threatened to drop him unless he was granted a peerage.
 The King cried out "God save the Earl of Burford!" and subsequently officially created the peerage, saving his son's life.
 On 21 December 1676, a warrant was passed for "a grant to Charles Beauclerc, the King's natural son, and to the heirs male of his body, of the dignities of Baron of Heddington, co.
-Oxford, and Earl of Burford in the same county, with remainder to his brother, James Beauclerc, and the heirs male of his body."
-A few weeks later, James was given "the title of Lord Beauclerc, with the place and precedence of the eldest son of an earl."
+Oxford, and Earl of Burford in the same county, with remainder to his brother, James Beauclerc, and the heirs male of his body".
+A few weeks later, James was given "the title of Lord Beauclerc, with the place and precedence of the eldest son of an earl".

-Shortly afterwards, the King granted Gwyn and their son a house, which was renamed Burford House, on the edge of the Home Park in Windsor.
+Shortly afterwards, the King granted Gwyn and their sons a house, which was renamed Burford House, on the edge of the Home Park in Windsor.
 She lived there when the King was in residence at Windsor Castle.
 In addition to the properties mentioned above, Gwyn had a summer residence on the site of what is now 61–63 King's Cross Road, London, which enjoyed later popularity as the Bagnigge Wells Spa.
-According to the London Encyclopedia (Macmillan, 1983) she "entertained Charles II here with little concerts and breakfasts".
+According to The London Encyclopaedia, she "entertained Charles II here with little concerts and breakfasts".
 An inscribed stone of 1680, saved and reinserted in the front wall of the present building, shows a carved mask which is probably a reference to her stage career.

 Just after the death of Henry Jermyn, 1st Earl of St Albans on 5 January 1684, King Charles granted his son Charles the title of Duke of St Albans, gave him an allowance of £1,000 a year, and also granted him the offices of Chief Ranger of Enfield Chase and Master of the Hawks in reversion; i.e., after the death of the current incumbents.

 King Charles died on 6 February 1685.
-James II, obeying his brother's deathbed wish, "Let not poor Nelly starve," eventually paid most of Gwyn's debts and gave her an annual pension of £1,500.
-He also paid off the mortgage on Gwyn's Nottinghamshire lodge at Bestwood, which remained in the Beauclerk family until 1940.
+James II, obeying his brother's deathbed wish, "Let not poor Nelly starve", eventually paid most of Gwyn's debts and gave her an annual pension of £1,500.
+He also paid off the mortgage on Gwyn's Nottinghamshire lodge, which remained in the Beauclerk family until 1940.
 At the same time, James applied pressure on Gwyn and her son Charles to convert to Roman Catholicism, something she resisted.